david-knott/moderncompilerinjava/CURRENT.md

 ## Diary

+*26th May 2020*

+Added additional translate tests as well as some basic tiger programms

+TODO: Find a better way to test the translate functions.

-25th May 2020
+*25th May 2020*

 Simplified the code, I introduced lots of classes in a previous attempt to simplify !
 Move construction of Temp & Label instances into these classes.
+Added graphvis renderer to be able to see the flow and colour graphs.

+TODO: Refactor code so that Graphvis renderer is a hook plugin.

 ## Reorganising the DataFrag > Process > Canon , Blocks, Trace > CodeGen code